Harry Cooksley: Career

+On 8 August 2026, Cooksley agreed to join Southern League Premier Division South side, Bracknell Town following his departure from Farnham Town.
+A few days later, he went onto score on his debut during a 3–2 victory over Gloucester City.

 Reality television

 On 3 June 2025, Cooksley was announced as a contestant on the twelfth series of the ITV2 dating show, Love Island.
 He made it to the finale alongside Shakira Khan, where they finished as runner-up.